opencog/learn/README-Calibration.md

 grammar from this text corpus, and then assessing accuracy by comparing the the learned grammar to the generating grammar.

-This pipeline has been more-or-less fully set up, perhaps with some cosmetic bugs and some incomplete automation scripts.
-Requires a fair bit of editing of configuration scripts, to adjust file paths, desirable parameters, etc.  So far:
+This pipeline has been more-or-less fully set up, perhaps with a few "rough edges": some cosmetic bugs and some incomplete automation scripts and faulty instructions.
+It requires a fair bit of editing of configuration scripts, to adjust file paths, desirable parameters, etc.  So far:

 1. Build and install link-grammar.
 Download the latest Link Grammar tarball from `http://www.abisource.com/downloads/link-grammar/current`.